 If the course is interrupted or delayed, it should be resumed using the same vaccine but the first dose should not be repeated.
-Evidence from trials of co-administration suggest that those who receive mixed schedules, including mRNA and adenovirus vectored vaccines make a good immune response, (Liu X et al, 2021) although rates of side effects at the second dose are higher.
-(Shaw R et al, 2021).
+There is no evidence on the interchangeability of the COVID-19 vaccines although studies are underway.
 Therefore, every effort should be made to determine which vaccine the individual received and to complete with the same vaccine.
 For individuals who started the schedule and who attend for vaccination at a site where the same vaccine is not available, or if the first product received is unknown, it is reasonable to offer one dose of the locally available product to complete the schedule.
 This option is preferred if the individual is likely to be at immediate high risk or is considered unlikely to attend again.
-Further doses would not then be required.
+In these circumstances, as the vaccines are based on the spike protein, it is likely the second dose will help to boost the response to the first dose.
+For this reason, until additional information becomes available, further doses would not then be required.

-Individuals who experience severe expected reactions after a first dose of AstraZeneca or Pfizer vaccines appear to have a higher rate of such reactions when they receive a second dose of the alternate vaccine.
-(Powell A et al, 2021).
-Therefore, individuals who have received a first dose of the AstraZeneca vaccine should complete the course with the same vaccine, with the exception of those who experience anaphylaxis or an episode of thrombosis combined with thrombocytopaenia (see contraindications and precautions).
+Individuals who have received a first dose of the AstraZeneca vaccine should complete the course with the same vaccine, with the exception of those who experience an episode of thrombosis combined with thrombocytopaenia (see contraindications and precautions).